frederic-wong/vim-config/README.md

 For this config, the leader is the comma button.
 This is shown in the following notes as `<space>`

+## Powerline
+This config comes ready to use either with or without a Powerline patched font.
+As detecting the powerline characters is pretty much impossible, you can enable this by setting `POWERLINE=1` in your shell (ie. in `~/.bashrc` or `~/.zshrc`).
+Note that this is *off* by default.

 ## Plugins - all the goodies!

 There is no replacement for having a look through the config and seeing which plugins are installed and which key bindings are set.
 However, that can be a bit daunting, so here are the highlights!